Smart Driving from the Start© has been a funded presentation under The Clean Transportation Path© project intended for Driver Education classes.

 A two-page PDF handout supplementing presentation content is included: customized for each state; Vermont shown.

-Engagement: intern presenters asks the audience several questions during the slide show; if additional time, a Q and A / discussion session follows (interns are provided knowledge of transportation efficiency and electrification beyond presentation content)
+Engagement: intern presenters asks the audience several questions during the slideshow; if additional time, a Q and A / discussion session follows (interns are provided knowledge of transportation efficiency and, when applicable, electrification beyond presentation content)

 An optional, on-the-spot Quick Quiz is given to students if an extra five minutes is available.
 The quiz has nine, mostly multiple choice questions to help reinforce what they were shown.
 Answers are revealed in a following slide.

-The PowerPoint is customized for each state, for example showing a state's particular anti-idling laws, EV charging station locations, and available EV incentives/rebates/credits.
+The PowerPoint is customized for each state, for example showing a state's particular anti-idling laws/regulations, EV charging station locations, and available EV incentives/rebates/credits.

 Green Driving America Inc. evolved from an organization that specialized in conducting educational projects in the school community.
 Most of this work was in Vermont.
 The organization, then called Idle-Free VT, was awarded grants to implement these projects starting in 2013.
 They were split into two efforts:

-2. the work we are continuing to go forward with: an updated version of green driving guest-lecturing presentations that were given in more than 120 Vermont drivers education and science/math educator classes from 2013-2016.
+2. the work we had continued to go forward with: an updated version of green driving guest-lecturing presentations that were given in more than 120 Vermont drivers education and science/math educator classes from 2013-2016.

 Slide from the Smart Driving from the Start presentation: